projectEndings/Endings/articles/dhq_holmes_takeda/05_5_release.md

 #### 5.5.3 Like editions of print works, each release of a web resource should be clearly identified by its build date and some kind of version number.

 Just like print editions, digital resources should carry a clear edition number on every page which applies throughout the resource to every part of it.
 Our normal practice is to include this information in the page footer.
-At the time of writing, for example, the current version of *The Map of Early Modern London* carries this information in its footer:
+At the time of writing, for example, the current version of *The Map of Early Modern London* contains this information in its footer:

     MoEML v.6.5, svn rev. 17540 2020-09-15 12:35:49 -0700 (Tue, 15 Sep 2020).